 5.8 Filtering Information

-The filtering information is used to identify or filter multiple AIoT Devices and is constructed by one or multiple components (i.e. ID Type, PLMN Identifier, NID, third party identifier and Identification Information) of the AIoT Device Permanent Identifier as defined in clause 5.7.
+The filtering information is used to identify or filter a single AIoT Device or multiple AIoT Devices, and is constructed by one or multiple components (i.e., ID Type, PLMN Identifier, NID, third party identifier, and Identification Information) of the AIoT Device Permanent Identifier as defined in clause 5.7.

-The filtering information includes a list of filtering elements.
-A filtering element includes:
+The Filtering Information is a list of filtering elements.
+Each filtering element includes:

 - Information indicating a component of the AIoT Device Permanent Identifier that is used to match the bitstring.